leesolway/aa-opcalendar/README.md

     'schedule': crontab(minute='*/5'),
 }
 ```

+### Ingame event visibility and categories
+On default the ingame events you import have no visibility filter and no category.
+This means they will be visible for everyone.

+If you wish to add a visibility filter or a category similar to the manual events simply go to the `admin panel -> Ingame event owners` and select a filter and a category for the owner.

+After selecing a visibility filter and a category the ingame events will behave similar to the manual events and respect the group and state restrictions set for the visibility filters.

 ## Contributing
 Make sure you have signed the [License Agreement](https://developers.eveonline.com/resource/license-agreement) by logging in at https://developers.eveonline.com before submitting any pull requests.
 All bug fixes or features must not include extra superfluous formatting changes.